The Parameterized Complexity of Domination-type Problems and Application to Linear Codes: Introduction

-{\bf Parameterized complexity of domination-type problems.} Most of the domination-type problems are NP-hard \cite{complexDomination}, however some of them are fixed parameter tractable.
-We assume the reader familiar with parameterized complexity and the W-hierarchy, otherwise we refer to \cite{fptc1,paramCompl}.
+Most of the domination-type problems are NP-hard \cite{complexDomination}, though some of them are fixed-parameter tractable.
+We assume the reader is familiar with parameterized complexity and the W-hierarchy, otherwise we refer to \cite{monograph,flum2006parameterized}.
 The parameterized complexity of domination-type problems has been intensively studied \cite{sigmarho,otherDom,regSubgraph} since the seminal paper by Downey and Fellows \cite{fptc1}.
-For instance, \textsc{Dominating Set} is known to be W$[2]$-complete \cite{fptc1}, whereas \textsc{Independent Set} and \textsc{Perfect Code} are W$[1]$-complete \cite{fptc1,perfectCode} (see figure \ref{tabDomination} for a list of domination-type problems with their parameterized complexity).
-Another example is \textsc{Total Dominating Set} which is known to be W$[2]$-hard \cite{fpintractDom} but was not known to belongs to any W$[t]$ class.
-Parameterized complexity of domination-type problems with parity constraints -- and as a consequence the parameterized complexity of the corresponding problems in coding theory -- has been studied in \cite{paraCompCode}: \textsc{OddSet} and \textsc{Weight Distribution} are W$[1]$-hard and W$[2]$, whereas \textsc{EvenSet} and \textsc{Minimal Distance} are W$[2]$.
+For instance, \textsc{Dominating Set} is known to be W$[2]$-complete \cite{fptc1}, whereas \textsc{Independent Set} and \textsc{Perfect Code} are W$[1]$-complete \cite{fptc1,perfectCode} (see Figure \ref{tabDomination} for a list of domination-type problems with their parameterized complexity).
+Another example is \textsc{Total Dominating Set} which is known to be W$[2]$-hard \cite{fpintractDom}.
+Parameterized complexity of domination-type problems with parity constraints -- and as a consequence the parameterized complexity of the corresponding problems in coding theory -- has been studied in \cite{paraCompCode}: \textsc{OddSet} and \textsc{Weight Distribution} are W$[1]$-hard and in W$[2]$, whereas \textsc{EvenSet} and \textsc{Minimal Distance} are in W$[2]$.
 Additionally to these particular cases of domination-type problems, general results reveal how the parameterized complexity of $(\sigma,\rho)$-domination depends on the choice of $\sigma$ and $\rho$.
-For instance, Golovach, Kratochv\'\i l, and Such\'y \cite{sigmarho} have proved that when $\sigma\subseteq \mathbb N$ and $\rho\subseteq \mathbb N^+$ are nonempty finite sets then the decision problem associated with {$(\sigma,\rho)$-domination} is W$[1]$-complete.
+For instance, Golovach et al. \cite{sigmarho} proved that when $\sigma\subseteq \mathbb N$ and $\rho\subseteq \mathbb N^+$ are non-empty finite sets, the problem of deciding whether a graph has a $(\sigma,\rho)$-dominating set of size greater than a fixed-parameter $k$ is W$[1]$-complete.